From Matt Lee and Ted Lee, Charleston, South Carolina

-- With a Microplane, grate some grapefruit and orange zest and reserve.
-Segment the grapefruit and the orange (do this over a bowl to preserve juice).
+Zest grapefruit and orange and set aside.
+Segment grapefruit and orange (working over a bowl to preserve juice).
 Gently strain segments, reserving segments and juice in separate bowls.

-- Add ½ teaspoon of salt, vinegar, water, and dijon mustard to the bowl with the grapefruit juice.
+Add ½ teaspoon of salt, vinegar, dijon mustard, and 1 tablespoon water to the bowl with juice.
 Whisk to combine.
-Add olive oil, whisking to emulsify.
+Slowly drizzle in olive oil, whisking to emulsify.

-- Pour canola oil into a shallow roasting pan and add asparagus.
-Season with remaining salt and some black pepper.
-Transfer to a gas or charcoal grill over a hot fire and cook uncovered (in batches if necessary), turning as asparagus blackens, about 6 minutes total.
-(Note: If your grill grate might allow the asparagus to fall into the grill, use a perforated grill pan.)
-Cook, partly covered, until asparagus is blackened on one side, 3 to 4 minutes.
+To a shallow roasting pan, add canola oil and asparagus.
+Season with remaining salt and black pepper.
+Transfer to a gas or charcoal grill over a hot fire and cook, uncovered (in batches if necessary), turning as asparagus blackens, about 6 minutes total.
+(Note: If your grill grate might allow asparagus to fall into the grill, use a perforated grill pan.)
+Cook, partly covered, for 3 to 4 minutes.
 When all the asparagus is nicely charred, transfer to a serving platter.

 Scatter citrus segments evenly over asparagus and drizzle with dressing.
 Garnish with zest and serve.